 Motivation Letter Example

-Here’s a motivation letter example to help you see everything that you’ve learned so far in practice:
+If you’re wondering how to start a motivation letter, here’s an example to help you see everything that we’ve covered so far in practice:

 3 Questions to Answer in Your Motivation Letter